 Repurchases under the program may be made on the open market or in privately negotiated transactions, pursuant to Rule 10b5-1 trading plans or other available means.
 There is no minimum or maximum number of shares to be repurchased under the program, which may be discontinued at any time, without prior notice.
+During fiscal 2023, we repurchased 8,985,603 shares under the program at an aggregate cost of \$186.7 million.
 During fiscal 2022, we repurchased 2,289,292 shares under the program at an aggregate cost of \$51.0 million.
 During fiscal 2021, we repurchased 4,000,000 shares under the previous program at an aggregate cost of \$38.8 million.
-During fiscal 2020, we repurchased 16,739,740 shares at an aggregate cost of \$288.1 million, which is inclusive of the shares repurchased under the April 26, 2019 ASR Contract.